|Nutrition Facts (per serving)|

 Gather the ingredients.

 If the steak has been refrigerated, bring it out 1 hour before you preheat the grill and let it come to room temperature.

 Lay the top sirloin cap flat on a cutting board or another work surface.
-Using a small sharp knife, cut the fat layer, without cutting to the meat, in a cross-hatch pattern, like you would do for a ham.
+Using a small sharp knife, cut the fat layer, without cutting to the meat, in a cross-hatch pattern, as you would do for a ham.

 Massage 1 tablespoon of salt into crevices of the cross-hatched fat layer of the steak.
 Season with freshly ground black pepper.